The power of silent learners

 I have registered for Stephen Downes’ 7 week Personal Learning MOOC – Here is the text, advertising the course, from the first part of Stephen Downes’ Half an Hour blog.

 JULY 27, 2012

 The title of this post is taken from David Wiley’s blog post that he made earlier this year.
 And this week on Twitter Apostolos Koutropoulos commented that there is currently a lot of comment on MOOCs, but much less research.

 DECEMBER 12, 2016

 This post has been sparked by an article in The Times Higher Education (Dec 8 th , 2016) – ‘What does retirement mean for academics’ , in which Lincoln Allison , Eric Thomas and Richard Larschan reflect on ‘the next phase’ of scholarly life.
+Having recently entered my eight decade it is perhaps not surprising that this article caught my attention.
 Being this age several of my friends and family are ‘retired’.
-For others ‘academic work lingers’.

 Technology, teenagers and books

 OCTOBER 27, 2016